trimzej/WIP-18/Dokumentation/SQL-Abfragen.md

 ---

 ### Stufe 3: (SELECT, FROM, WHERE, AND)
-SELECT * FROM Invoice WHERE BillingCountry = "Brazil" AND Total > 6;
+SELECT * FROM Invoice WHERE BillingCountry = 'Brazil' AND Total > 6;
 * Liste mir alle Rechnungen aus Brasilien mit einem Betrag von mehr als 6 auf.

 ---